akspa0/showTools/soundContextTools/memory-bank/activeContext.md

 - Show description is included in manifest, ID3 tags, and as a separate .txt file
 - All soundbites are converted to MP3 with full metadata and included in finalized/soundbites/

-## Current Focus: Enhanced error handling and granular resume controls for production robustness
+## Current Focus: Implementing CLAP-based call segmentation logic for --call-cutter (primary); LLM task completion issue under investigation (secondary)